-The technique of post-stratification has been used so as to correct potential biases in the survey results, derived from the lack of response of some of the teaching centres considered.
+Once the sample is collected, the post-stratification technique is used so as to correct potential biases in the survey results, derived from the lack of response of some of the teaching centres considered.

 This procedure consists of assigning weights to the reporting centres so that the distribution of these weights is equal to the distribution of the total number of centres in the framework.
 It is expected that within the same stratum the centres will present a similar behaviour with respect to the target variables.